jxsl13/TeeworldsEconDiscordModerationBot/readme.md

 After the channel has been created, the administrator adds the bot to the channel and starts monitoring a specic server by connecting the channel to a specific server.
 This connection is established by the command `#moderate econIP:econPort` and cannot be terminated without restarting the bot itself, meaning this is a one time connection process.

+The bot treats ingame votes diffently, than for example chat, commands executed in the rcon, etc.
+It is posisble to interact with votes from Discord.
+The bot has three options to interact with spectator votes and kick votes.
+The first one is to force the vote to pass, basically executing `vote yes`.
+The second option is to force the vote to fail, executing `vote no` The third option is to punish the voter.
+This option forces the vote to fail and bans the voting player.
+The default behavior can be exchanged with other commands like `voteban {ID} 1800` etc.

 Each `econIP:econPort` that is used by the admin in the `#moderate` command must be present in the configuration file `.env` This way was chosen in order not to expose the econ password to the moderation staff, as they might gain too many access rights if they connected to the external console themselves.